protonemedia/laravel-analytics-event-tracking/README.md

 ## Broadcast Events to Google Analytics

-Just add the `ShouldBroadcastToAnalytics` interface to your event and you're ready!
+Add the `ShouldBroadcastToAnalytics` interface to your event and you're ready!
+You don't have to manually bind any listeners.

 ``` php
 <?php